codeuniversity/student-council/statute/statute.md

 (4) The duty to provide information is limited by the requirements of data protection and the protection of personal rights.

+(5) The student council commits to establish a communication with other organs of CODE that results in measurable, attainable and specific goal definitions in regards to their efforts with those organs to achieve these goals cooperatively.
+The maintenance of such communication is matter of the council member of Communication Control.

 # II Student General Assembly

 ## 10 - Tasks of the Student General Assembly